MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-preferences.md

 #### Scan exclusions

-Entities that have been excluded from scanning.
-Exclusions can be specified by full paths, extensions or file names.
+Entities that have been excluded from being scanned.
+Exclusions can be specified by full paths, extensions, or file names.

 |||
 |:---|:---|